 If an applicant's personal circumstances have changed since submitting their initial application, they may apply for an Inter-Foundation School Transfer (IFST).
 Further information on this can be found in the Policies and Procedures tab.

-A period of 4 days paid shadowing will take place for all F1 Doctors in Wales, prior to commencing the Foundation Programme.
-Dates for this recruitment round can be found on the Programmes tab.
+A period of 4 days paid shadowing will take place for all F1 doctors in Wales, prior to commencing the Foundation Programme.
+Date for this recruitment round can be found on the Programmes tab.

-In Wales, hospital accommodation is provided free of charge for a Foundation Doctor's first 12 months of training.
+In Wales, hospital accommodation is provided free of charge for a Foundation Doctor's first 12 month of training.
+Upon allocation to Wales, Foundation Doctors will be provided with contact details in order to request this accommodation.